-The Planning Commission reviews and proposes amendments to the Comprehensive Plan, and makes recommendations to the City Council, using public input, on amendments to the Comprehensive Plan and Land Use (Zoning) Code.
+Bellevue's Planning Commission reviews and proposes amendments to the Comprehensive Plan.
+Using public input, it also makes recommendations to the City Council on proposed amendments to the Comprehensive Plan and Land Use (Zoning) Code.
 All other city boards and commissions coordinate their Comprehensive Plan and land use activities with the Planning Commission.